WiFi Commuter Rail Connect

 Q: How do I connect?

-Q: On which lines will the Wi-Fi coaches be put into service during the installation period?
+Q: On which lines will the WiFi coaches be available?

-A: Because of the many complicating factors in running a railroad, the Wi-Fi enabled coaches will be put into service on lines solely based on operational needs.
-We appreciate your patience as the program is rolled out.
+A: Because of the many complicating factors in running a railroad, the WiFi-enabled coaches are put into service on lines solely based on operational needs.

 A: No, we do not.
 It is the customer’s responsibility to prepare a laptop or wireless internet device for secure internet usage.
 The MBTA is not responsible for any damages or security breaches.